Cotton Gin Port, Mississippi: History

 The early U.S. government built a cotton gin in 1801 at Cotton Gin Port as part of a "plan of civilization" for the local Chickasaw, whom it wanted to have adopt European-American customs.
 The settlement soon became recognized as a trading post for business with the Chickasaw.
 A road, Gaines Trace, was built to the town in 1811 and 1812.
 This road ran from close to present-day Muscle Shoals on the Tennessee River to Cotton Gin Port, where it crossed the Tombigbee.
 From there it continued south to Fort Stoddert, Alabama.

+The youngest person to die in the Alamo, William Philip King, was born in Cotton Gin Port.
+His family soon moved to Louisiana, then Texas.
+He died at 16 years helping to defend the Alamo.

 As railroads were constructed in the region, the Kansas City, Memphis & Birmingham Railroad bypassed Cotton Gin Port, and established a new railroad town at Amory, Mississippi.
 In a pattern repeated in numerous other places, this bypass resulted in the older town being abandoned, as businesses and residents moved to have access to the railroad at Amory.

 The ruins of the old town can still be found between the Tenn-Tom Waterway and the Tombigbee River.
 Relics from the former settlement can be seen at the Amory Municipal Museum.
 Levi Colbert, a chief of the Chickasaw, is said to have lived on the bluff west of Cotton Gin Port, near a large spreading oak known as the council tree, a meeting place for tribal elders.
 The former cotton gin was built near here.